ItsZiling/Notes/Documentation/Git/Git-Bare.md

-This is my dotfiles for linux operating system</br>
-To make your own follow the steps below.
+# Configuring a bare git repository

 I will be using `.cfg` as the directory name.

-# Configuring a bare git repo

 ```bash
 mkdir .cfg